-The TPA0103 employs both a mute and a shutdown mode of operation designed to reduce supply current, I{DD} , to the absolute minimum level during periods of nonuse for battery-power conservation.
+The TPA0202 employs both a mute and a shutdown mode of operation designed to reduce supply current, I{DD} , to the absolute minimum level during periods of nonuse for battery-power conservation.
 The SHUTDOWN input terminal should be held low during normal operation when the amplifier is in use.
 Pulling SHUTDOWN high causes the outputs to mute and the amplifier to enter a low-current state, $I{DD} = 5 \,\mu\text{A}$.
-SHUTDOWN should never be left unconnected because amplifier operation would be unpredictable.
-Mute mode alone reduces $I{DD} < 1 \,\text{mA}$.
+SHUTDOWN or MUTE IN should never be left unconnected because amplifier operation would be unpredictable.
+Mute mode alone reduces I{DD} to 1.5 mA.